Terradue/doc-developer-sandbox/source/start/laboratory/index.rst

 Install your OpenVPN Client
 ---------------------------

-Prerequisites: you received an e-mail with subject "Certificate download and VPN Setup procedure".

 Now you can download and install your OpenVPN Client, in order to establish a connection with Terradue's VPN server.